 Starting a new website or blog is always exciting.
 The possibilities and potential are unlimited!

-But usually frustration sets in pretty quickly.
+But frustration often sets in pretty quickly.
 Getting visitors to see your amazing new site can be a real challenge.
-None of the dreams you have for your website or blog will come true if you’re not able to get traffic to the site.

 Most established websites get the majority of their traffic from a few different sources: